Eclipse Foundation Working Group Process

 The Incubation Phase provides an opportunity to further evolve the Working Group Charter, recruit additional Participants, and start building and executing on the Marketing Plan.

-If the Working Group engages in specification work, the Steering Committee must formally agree by super-majority (two-thirds) vote to adopt the EFSP.
-They may opt to engage the Specification Committee to parameterize or otherwise specialize the process to suit the specific needs of the Working Group.
+If the Working Group engages in specification work, the Steering Committee may opt to engage the Specification Committee to parameterize or otherwise specialize the process to suit the specific needs of the Working Group.

 Communication infrastructure established;